 Synced POSIX permissions don't appear on virtual files.
 The files need to be downloaded to view the permissions.

 Sharing the virtual folder as a network drive is not allowed.

 Some applications may automatically download files when listing them (e.g., iTunes Library, CleanMyMac, etc).

 macOS bundles can be downloaded through the right-click context menu only.
 Some files inside bundles (e.g. Info.plist, Pkginfo, icons) may be automatically downloaded.

-Choosing location with which other synchornization solutions work, for example, DropBox, GoogleCloud, is not supported and may lead to unpredictable behavior both for Resilio Connect and those products.
+Choosing location with which other synchronization solutions work, for example, DropBox, GoogleCloud, is not supported and may lead to unpredictable behavior both for Resilio Connect and those products.

-If a file it attempted to be opened with an application while there's no network or no other agent connected, the application will either show a "Cannot read/open file" error, or could behave unexpectedly (e.g., open an empty text file, for example).
+If a virtual file is attempted to be opened with an application while there's no network or no other agent connected, the application will either show a "Cannot read/open file" error, or could behave unexpectedly (e.g., open an empty text file, for example).

 Related to Finder: